 If the problem persists, try restarting your Apple Watch.
 To do this, press and hold the side button and the Digital Crown together until you see the Apple logo on the screen.

 Unpair and Pair Again

-If all else fails, you can use this as a last ditch effort.
+If all else fails, you can use this as a last-ditch effort.
 Unpair your Apple Watch from your iPhone completely and then pair it back again.
-The problem should be fixed now.

 8. Poor Battery Life on Apple Watch

-The Apple Watch doesn’t really have a great battery life, but it does last a day easily.
-However, I’ve seen a lot of people report that the battery life on their Apple Watch has taken a huge hit all of a sudden.
-Sometimes this happens due to a new update, and sometimes it happens because of bugs that may be lingering on in older watchOS updates as well.
+The Apple Watch doesn’t have a great battery life, but it does last a day easily.
+However, I’ve seen several people report that the battery life on their Apple Watch has taken a huge hit all of a sudden.
+Sometimes this happens due to a new update, while other times, it may be because of lingering bugs in older watchOS updates.
 Fortunately, there are things you can do to solve this problem.

 Update to the Latest Software

 First and foremost, you should check if your watch is updated.
 You can do this by going to Settings -> General -> Software Update.
 If there is any pending update, install it on your watch and see if that fixes the battery life issue.

 Restart Your Watch

 If there are no pending updates for your watch, try restarting it and see if that fixes the problem.
 To restart your Apple Watch, simply press and hold the Digital Crown and side button at the same time until the Apple logo shows up.